fyngyrz/NWS-Temperature/README.md

 dig up what your local code will be.
 The NWS doesn't make finding it out obvious, like, "enter your zip code here." :\)

+The default is to output in degrees Fahrenheit.
+If you want degrees Celsius set `mode = 1` at the top of the python source code.
+But be sure to read the following:

 ## Why Fahrenheit is For People

 Scale | Zero | Twenty Five | Fifty | Seventy Five | 100º